alanreidt/javascript-fundamentals-note/README.md

 What the difference between LexicalEnvironment and VariableEnvironment components of execution context?

 ## Execution stack
-A *Execution stack* is used to track Execution contexts.
+*Execution stack* is used to track Execution contexts.

-The running execution context is always the top element of this stack.
+The running Execution context is always the top element of this stack.

-Transition of the running execution context status among execution contexts usually occurs in stack-like last-in/first-out manner.
+Transition of the running Execution context status among Execution contexts usually occurs in stack-like last-in/first-out manner.

 ## Concurrency model (Event Loop)
-JavaScript is a single-threaded programming language (this correlates to presence of only one Execution Stack), which means it can only perform one instruction at a time.
+JavaScript is a single-threaded programming language — this correlates to the presence of only one Execution Stack (in order to avoid racing conditions for environment resources) — that means it can only perform one instruction at a time.

 But there are time-consuming operations. such as a network request or some heavy animation calculations and etc., which can block the thread easily, preventing other code from executing.